-CBD oil is the combination of the isolated extracted cannabidiol (CBD) from a variety of cannabis plant with high concentrations of CBD (usually Hemp) and a carrier oil.
+CBD oil is the combination of the isolated extracted cannabidiol (CBD) from a variety of cannabis plants with high concentrations of CBD (usually Hemp) and carrier oil.
 The carrier oil can be any oil with high bioavailability, such as hemp seed oil or olive oil.
 All of our unflavoured CBD oils use hemp seed oil as the carrier because of its high bioavailability.

 CBD is legal and does not contain any THC and is therefore not psychoactive.